 From the beginning, send your mortgage advisor in Liverpool an up to date copy of your credit report, as this will increase your chances of being accepted the first time.
 The more details of your finances that your advisor knows, the better off you’ll be.

 There are still a few small lenders out there who don’t need your credit score.
 They do things the old-fashioned way, manually, though they still have certain rules about the number of defaults and CCJ’s that are allowed.

-Whether you’re a First Time Buyer, Home Mover or looking to Buy to Let in Liverpool, our team will stay by your side throughout the whole process.
+Whether you’re a first time buyer in Liverpool, home mover in Liverpool or looking to buy to let in Liverpool, our team will stay by your side throughout the whole process.
 Please get in touch if you’d like to discuss your mortgage options.